de-treelab/mediaserver/frontend/README.md

 ## Developing plugins

 Plugins need to export a default object that implements the `FileTypePlugin` interface.
-The `csvPlugin.mjs` plugin could look like this:
+The `csvPlugin.js` plugin could look like this:

 ```js
 const csvPlugin = {